hepplerj/notebook/source/_note/GIS Log.md

 ### October 26, 2015

 - Lots of GIS data from the Santa Clara County Planning Department is [online](https://www.sccgov.org/sites/planning/GIS/Interactive/Pages/home.aspx) and downloadable.

+### January 13, 2017

+- Received the GIS files for Mountain View annexation data from the City of Mountain View.
+Credit to them as well as May Kao (Mountain View GIS group).
+This will be integrated into the annexation visualization.

 ## Maps